kevbite/kevbite.github.io/_drafts/the-uk-partner-visa-and-the-home-office.md

 ### The MP

 Rachael Maskell is the MP for York Central.
 I rang her office **six times**.
 I left a voicemail.
-I sent a detailed email laying the whole thing out with the refusal letter, the employment letters and the mortgage statement attached.
+On the **13th of June**, the day after the refusal landed, I sent a detailed email laying the whole thing out, with the refusal letter, the employment letters and the mortgage statement attached.
+The subject line began with the word "Urgent", because it was.

-Nothing.
-Not a call back, not an acknowledgement, not a "we've received your email".
-Complete silence, from the one person whose actual job includes helping constituents with exactly this.
+What came back, the same afternoon, was an automatic reply.
+It explained that an MP can only help their own constituents, and so it was important that I **resend my email** with my full name, postal address and contact telephone number.

+And then we waited.
+Nothing came back for a long time, which when you're pregnant, refused and watching a due date come towards you feels considerably longer than it looks written down.

+They did get back to us in the end, and they've since been genuinely helpful.
+But the timing of it deserves its own section later on, so hold that thought.

 ### Citizens Advice

 We were pointed at Citizens Advice in York.
-They did reply, which puts them ahead of the MP.
+They did reply, and quickly, which I appreciated.
 Unfortunately the reply was a generic wall of links back to the Home Office website, plus some advice that didn't apply to our situation at all.

 Cheers.
 We'd read those pages.
 That's how we got here.